USGS Data Management

 In order to cite data properly, several institutions and organizations have created standards for citing datasets.
 The mechanics of citing datasets are generally similar to the citation of journal articles and other publications.
 The author(s), year, title, archive/distributer, and access date are the most obvious components of data citation.

 However, datasets can be more difficult to cite because they can be more dynamic in terms of content and version.
 For example, a dataset can consist of multiple versions of the raw data, or it can be part of a larger dataset.
 The dataset itself can change over time as researchers modify or add more data.
 Therefore, a dataset needs a persistent identifier or locator that can be added to the citation in order to better track the dataset.

 Datasets should have an identifier and a locator.
 A persistent identifier is a unique Web-compatible, alphanumeric code that points to a specific dataset that will be preserved for the long term.
 The dataset identifier is an identifier of the dataset such as its title, file name, or even an object ID code.
 Examples of identifiers are UUID (Universally Unique Identifier), OID (Object Identifier), LSID (Life Sciences Identifier).

 A dataset locator helps find the location of the dataset.
 Examples of locators are URL addresses, directories, or registered locators.
 A registered locator is a unique code that points to the specific dataset that is usually separate from the metadata.
 Examples of data locators are DOI (Digital Object Identifier), ARK (Archival Resource Key), Handles, URLs, PURL, XRI.
-See Preserve > Persistent DOIs for more information.
+See Preserve > Persistent Identifiers for more information.

-Example Data Citation
+Example Data Citation for non-USGS data